Probing the equation of state of the early Universe with pulsar timing arrays: Scalar-induced gravitational waves and primordial black holes

-\textbf{SIGWs and PBHs.} The scalar perturbations must exhibit a substantial enhancement compared to the fluctuations observed in the cosmological microwave background (CMB) experiments in order to generate a detectable SGWB.
-In the following, we adopt a log-normal form for the primordial power spectrum of curvature perturbations $\mathcal{P}_{\mathcal{R}}$ that is commonly used in the literature~\cite{Kohri:2018awv, Ferrante:2022mui}
+The scalar perturbations must exhibit a substantial enhancement compared to the fluctuations observed in the cosmological microwave background (CMB) experiments to generate a detectable SGWB.
+We adopt a log-normal form for the primordial power spectrum of curvature perturbations $\mathcal{P}_{\mathcal{R}}$ that is commonly used in the literature~\cite{Kohri:2018awv, Ferrante:2022mui}

 where $A$ is the amplitude, $k_*$ is the characteristic scale, and $\Delta$ is width of the spectrum.
 In the following, we restrict our attention to the narrow peak spectrum, namely, $\Delta \lesssim0.1$, which is supported by our results.
 In the limit as $\Delta\rightarrow 0$, the primordial power spectrum $\mathcal{P}_{\mathcal{R}}$ takes the form of a $\delta$-function, $\mathcal{P}_{\mathcal{R}}=A k_*\delta(k-k_*)$.
-The effect of a finite width for SIGW can be expressed as \cite{Pi:2020otn}
+The effect of a finite width for SIGW can be expressed as~\cite{Pi:2020otn}

 where $\Omega^\delta_{\rm GW,0}$ is the GW spectrum induced by a $\delta$-function peak.
 To calculate the waveform of SIGW in a $w$-dominated universe, we rely on the analytical results presented in Ref.~\cite{Domenech:2020kqm,Domenech:2021ztg}.
 Additionally, we consider an instantaneous reheating scenario, where the Universe reheats immediately when the $k_\mathrm{rh}$-mode reenters the horizon.
-The observed spectrum of SIGW per $\ln k$ today is given by
+The observed spectrum of SIGW per $\ln k$ today is